clj-kondo/clj-kondo/doc/config.md

 # Configuration

 NOTE: parts of the config may change as clj-kondo sees more usage.
 Please let me know which parts you are using and find useful.
-To be notified of breaking changes to the config, please add your Github name to the list at the end of this file via a PR.

 clj-kondo can be configured in three ways: